harish24680/contribution/Mod3Ind1.md

 1. We have scheduled a zoom meeting with Design data team to discuss about database language and cloud databases such as google cloud, oracle cloud
 - Image Link: https://github.com/annie0sc/gdp-happy-health/blob/master/design-architecture/Meetings/Meeting%20with%20Data%20Team%20sep%2024.jpeg
 - Discussion Link:  https://github.com/annie0sc/gdp_health_app/blob/master/design-architecture/meeting.md
-2. As per discussion with Design team, we came up with google cloud database which needs to be work on my sql database
+2. As per discussion with Design team, we came up with google cloud database which works for mysql database
 3. Later, we have created account in google cloud database and also created project in it.
 4. Started to work on database connection and still going on...
 - https://github.com/harishThadka/happyHealth/commit/56d31cd13df390f576ab26f5f080d92eddbaaec3